Codecademy/docs/content/c-sharp/concepts/arrays/terms/reverse/reverse.md

 - `someArray`, the array to be reversed
 - `index`, an integer specifying the start of the subset
-- `length`, an integer specifing the num of elements of the subset
+- `length`, an integer specifying the number of elements of the subset

-If the method is run without specifing and index and length, then the entire array will be reversed.
+If the method is run without specifying and index and length, then the entire array will be reversed.

 ## Example